 Avoid ambiguous wordiness by being descriptive and concise.
 Interruptions and distractions should be avoided.
 Don’t have a video ad floating over your material (with a strangely unresponsive “close” button).

 7. Design for a variety of screen devices

 Your high bounce rate may be due to another technical issue, such as an unresponsive webpage, similar to the browser issue.
 Suppose your bounce rate indicates that a significant portion of your visitors uses a mobile device or a different operating system.
 In that case, you can test your website across various platforms and devices to ensure that it is uniformly sensitive, stable, and adaptive.

 8. Recommend, Interlink, and Relate

-If your website is designed around articles (whether the theme is tech news or Hollywood gossip), hire graphic designer to create elements that point to similar content will help users spend more time on your site.
+If your website is designed by a web design agency around articles (whether the theme is tech news or Hollywood gossip), hire a graphic designer to create elements that point to similar content will help users spend more time on your site.

 9. Provide quotes and previews.

 You will increase your visitors’ interest in what you’re offering by including excerpts from your articles on the home page or showing samples of premium content (whether it’s an entire ebook, a video tutorial sequence, or a software tool).

 10. Make use of eye-catching colours and headings.

 Since your website is boring and monotonous, it might have a high bounce rate.
 You can make your content more entertaining by adding lively photos and separating it into sections with helpful and prominent headings.